mokandev/library-api/library-api/README.md

 1. Clone the repository
 2. Install dependencies with command `npm install`
 3. Run the command `npm run setup`.
 It will:
-   1. Create the .env file
+   1. Create the .env file.
-   2. Run docker compose up to setup database
+   2. Run docker compose up to setup postegres database.
-   3. Run the migrations
-   4. Seed the database
+4. Run the command `npm run setup:db` to run the migrations and populate the tables with seeders.
-4. Then run the command `npm run dev`
+5. Then run the command `npm run dev` to start the server.